-The State of Montana will accomplish the goals of the 2020-2024 Consolidated Plan during Plan Year 3 by effectively maximizing and utilizing all available funding resources to conduct housing and community development activities that will serve economically disadvantaged residents primarily residing in the non-entitlement areas of the state.
+The State of Montana will accomplish the goals of the 2020-2024 Consolidated Plan during Plan Year 4 by effectively maximizing and utilizing all available funding resources to conduct housing and community development activities that will serve economically disadvantaged residents primarily residing in the non-entitlement areas of the state.

-The CDBG Program requires 100% match for Economic Development projects.
+The CDBG Program requires 50% match for Economic Development projects.
 This match can come from a variety of sources, including cash investment, bank loans, state or federal loan programs, or grants.
-Most CDBG-ED grants are at least partially matched with funds from the state Big Sky Economic Development Trust Fund, the federal Economic Development Agency, private bank loans, or owner equity.
-The 100% match requirement may be waived if the local government and/or subrecipient demonstrates financial hardship.
+Most CDBG-ED grants are at least partially matched with funds from the state, the federal Economic Development Agency, private bank loans, or owner equity.